Plot expression values (e.g. normalized counts) for a gene of interest, grouped by experimental group(s) of interest

 An object containing the data for a Differential Expression workflow (e.g.

-object, normally obtained after running your data through theDESeq2
+DESeq2,edgeRorlimma).
+Currently, this can be aDESeqDataSetobject, normally obtained after running your data through theDESeq2framework.- gene

 Character, specifies the identifier of the feature (gene) to be plotted